joaompinto/yaml-intro/README.md

 False           # Boolean
 ```

+**When you provide a value containing special characters that you want to be treated as text, you must surround it with single or double quotes**

 ### Collections
 Collections are use to group zero or more elements, there are two types of collections: _sequences_ and _mappings_.
 A collection can include other collections allowing the creation of more complex hierarchical structures.